symboxtra/SplitSound/README.md

 3. Enter a room name.
 4. Select the stream source.
 5. Press the ```Connect``` button.
-6. Audio/video should start to flow.
+6. Audio should start to flow.

 ### Browser Receiver ###
 Serve the required files over ```file://``` or HTTP to use them in the browser.
 This has been confirmed to work (some receiver only) in Chrome, FireFox, and Chrome Android.